kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

 This KEP also avoids changing the kubelet `/run` HTTP API.
 A previous attempt to add timeout support there had kubelet API impact and did not provide a workload-level API for lifecycle hook timeout configuration.

+For `preStop`, users need to choose a timeout that fits within the pod's termination grace period.
+Setting `preStop.exec.timeoutSeconds` larger than `terminationGracePeriodSeconds` does not extend termination; it only defines the maximum time the hook may run if that much grace period remains.

 ### Risks and Mitigations